kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 <h3 id="toc-effects-webgl">WebGL Textures</h3>

-One amazing use case for media capture is to render live video to a WebGL texture.
+One amazing use case for video capture is to render live input as a WebGL texture.
-Since I know absolutely nothing about WebGL (other than it's amazing), I'm going to suggest you give Jerome Etienne's [tutorial](http://learningthreejs.com/blog/2012/02/07/live-video-in-webgl/) and [demo](http://learningthreejs.com/data/live-video-in-webgl/) a look.
+Since I know absolutely nothing about WebGL (other than it's sweet), I'm going to suggest you give Jerome Etienne's [tutorial](http://learningthreejs.com/blog/2012/02/07/live-video-in-webgl/) and [demo](http://learningthreejs.com/data/live-video-in-webgl/) a look.
 It talks about how to use `getUserMedia()` and [Three.js](/tutorials/three/intro/)